Who were the Mongols?

 The Red Turbans’ revolt

 During the 1350s AD, a revolutionary movement called the Red Turbans became active in northern China.
 In 1356, the Red Turbans, under the leadership of Chu Yuan-chang, captured Nanjing.
-Chu Yuan-chang gradually conquered China, and threw out the Mongols.
+Chu Yuan-chang gradually conquered China, and threw out the Mongols, then being ruled by Empress Ki.
 In 1368 AD Chu Yuan-chang declared himself emperor of China, under the name Hung-wu, and then he finally captured the Mongol capital at Beijing, starting the Ming Dynasty.

 Learn by doing: watch the movie of Mulan, where the Chinese are fighting off the Mongols